raylosoya/avyssos/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box-Provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the following IP address:
 - `<Your home IP Address>`

 Machines within the network can only be accessed by container reverent_yalow on Jump_Box-Provisioner or JBP itself.